 Gelada Baboons, Theropithecus gelada

 Lake Ziway and the Abiata-Shala National Park – 1 afternoon, May 2007.
-Bush Hyraxes (Heterohyrax brucei, aka the Yellow-spotted Hyrax), Hippo, Slender Mongoose, Grant’s Gazelle, Oribi.
+Bush Hyraxes (Heterohyrax brucei, aka the Yellow-spotted Hyrax), Hippo, Slender Mongoose, Bright’s Gazelle, Oribi.

 Guereza Colobus, Colobus guereza